Panasonic LX100 vs Fujifilm X70

 Review summary: Panasonic LX100 vs Fujifilm X70

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Panasonic LX100 or the Fujifilm X70 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DMC-LX100: